duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/instructions.md

 Here you will need to solder the pins to connect your ESCs to your Flight Controller.

-There are subtle variations between the two Flight Controller versions, **choose in the tabs here your FC type**.
+There are subtle variations between the two Flight Controller versions, **choose in the tabs here your Flight Controller type**.

 ```{attention} Be sure that the direction you solder the pins into the board is exactly as shown in the images
 ```